-JOHN FORSYTHE - His authorative voice in Charlie’s Angels, and starring roles in Bachelor Father and Dynasty, soldified John Forsythe as a television icon.
+JOHN FORSYTHE - His authoritative voice in Charlie’s Angels, and starring roles in Bachelor Father and Dynasty, solidified John Forsythe as a television icon.

 John Forsythe was nominated for an Emmy and a Golden Globe numerous times.
 He won two well-deserved awards for fine performances on television.